 This position can be used for post-treatment assessment to determine the effectiveness of the intervention.
 You may also suggest moving in and out of this position repeatedly as a supportive exercise.

-When working in the axilla to target subscapularis, it is important to educate the patient that discomfort may be normal and that they should communicate to you anything that is intolerable.
+When working in the armpit to target subscapularis, it’s important to educate the patient that discomfort may be normal and that they should communicate to you anything that is intolerable.

 Penny Goldberg, DPT, ATC earned her doctorate in Physical Therapy from the University of Saint Augustine and completed a credentialed sports residency at the University of Florida.
 She is a Board Certified Clinical Specialist in Sports Physical Therapy.

 Penny holds a B.S. in Kinesiology and a M.A. in Physical Education from San Diego State University.
 She has served as an Athletic Trainer at USD, CSUN, and Butler University.

 She has presented on Kinesiophobia and differential diagnosis in complicated cases.
 Penny has published on returning to sports after ACL reconstruction and fear of movement and re-injury.

 Outside of the clinic, Penny enjoys traveling, good cooking with great wine, concerts, working out and playing with her dogs.